gonzalo-ux/set-layout-direction/README.md

 # Change Layout Direction - Figma Plugin
 A tiny plugin to align any selected object in a column or row with a custom spacing without using Auto layout.
+Useful to organize big group of variants.

 * Select some objects
 * Run the plugin